This post is also available in: Persian

 - have an offer of full-time employment that will last at least one year

-- establish that there in a need in the workforce for your skills and that no Canadian worker is available to fill the position with a positive Labour Market Impact Assessment
+- establish that there is a need in the workforce for your skills and that no Canadian worker is available to fill the position with a positive Labour Market Impact Assessment

 You can apply through the Federal Skilled Trades Worker program or apply directly to each province in Canada, which has a program to accommodate Skilled Trade Workers.
-Visit the page of the provinces you are interested in to see what is required for their Provincial Nominee Programs:
+For more information visit the websites for the following Provincial Nominee Programs: Alberta British Columbia New Brunswick Newfoundland and Labrador Northwest Territories Nova Scotia Nunavut Ontario Prince Edward Island Saskatchewan Yukon

 This post is also available in: Persian